aimms/how-to/Articles/212/212-columns-added-to-dbtable.rst

-Adapt model when linked database table is modified
+Adapt Model when Linked Database Table is Modified
 ======================================================

 .. meta::